Basic Knowledge

 {{ multiselect(502) }}

-• Calling min_element(a+2, 0, 6) contains undefined behavior.
+min_element(a+2, 0, 6)contains undefined behavior. - Calling

-• The type of the parameter array is int [], where the length is determined at run-time and may change.
+arrayisint [], where the length is determined at run-time and may change. - The type of the parameter

-• Since we want to find the minimum element in the entire array a, we can simply write min_element(a), and the parameters l and r will be assigned with 0 and 6 automatically.
+arrayisint *. - Since we want to find the minimum element in the entire array

-1. Given the functions swap and min_element as defined in the previous two questions.
+swapandmin_elementas defined in the previous two questions.
 Read the following code.

 void sort(int *array, int n) {